kendopunk/stencil-vizzle/readme/README-STV-LINE-CHART.md

 - `x-metric` = "weekNumber"
 - `y-metric` = "score"

-...and your custom element would look something like this:
+...and your HTML might look something like this:

 ```html
 <stv-line-chart